-If you are considering submitting an applicationto University of Nebraska at Omaha, the deadline for Fall 2022 admissions is July 1 and the application fee is $45.
-Application fees can add up, but some schools do have free applications and students with financial need may be eligible for an application fee waiver.
+If you want to apply to University of Nebraska at Omaha, the deadline for Fall 2023 admissions is August 1 and the application fee is $45.

-Colleges consider a range of factors when choosing who to admit for their next incoming class.
-Each college decides which factors are are most important in the admissions process.
-When creating your list of schools to apply to, you may want to consider your strengthsand any possible weaknesses in your application, and choose schools that prioritize the admissions factors where you shine.
+Colleges consider a range of factors when determining who to admit for their next incoming class.
+Each college decides which factors are are most important when choose which applicants to admit, and which to deny.
+When assembling your list of schools to apply to, you may want to consider your strengths and any possible weaknesses in your application, and choose schools that prioritize the areas where you're strong.

 |Academic GPA||Very Important|